-We fix the problem to 3 qubits, thus inverting matrices of size $8\times8$ and only look at gate-based noise models.
+We fix the problem to 7 qubits in the main text, thus inverting matrices of size $8\times8$ (3 qubits for the target register, 3 qubits for matrix register, 1 ancilla) and only look at gate-based noise models.
+Appendix~\ref{sec:vqls_noise_resiliency_thresholds} regroups configurations with matrices of size $4\times4$ (5 qubits) $8\times8$ (7 qubits) $16\times16$ (9 qubits) and $32\times2$ (11 qubits).
 In Figure~\ref{fig:vqls_layers}, we select the hardware-agnostic noise model with~\ref{fig:vqls_arb_par} and without~\ref{fig:vqls_arb_wt} a native Toffoli.
 Figure~\ref{fig:vqls_cat_par} shows the results for the cat qubits model.
 For each configuration, we identify the same 3 phases of convergence depending on the level of noise introduced in the circuit.

 We first observe that the noise resilient regimes reach a lower level of final cost function while increasing the number of layers.
 Then, we observe that increasing the number of layers diminishes the noise resiliency threshold, which was already observed for QAOA.